MarkCDavid/numerical-methods/doc/design.md

 - Using SymPy for symbolic expression capabilities;
 - Using NumPy for certain linear equation solutions;
 - Each methodology class captures the current data and provides methods to get required solutions;

+## Unit Tests

+Each methodology class has to be tested using unit tests.

+Currently, default Python unit test library is used.